sarahciston/codingcare/posts/0critintro.md

 #### What craft allows

->"Rather than aiming for generalization, adjacency is better understood as a mode of creativity for seeking unfamiliar and unexpected insights into AI systems and to enhance conﬁdence in the maker/crafter in reformatting the AI system in ways that widen and deepen their collaborative capabilities.
-In other words, adjacent practices with AI signiﬁes the potential to transform AI from a mere tool to a hybrid material for artiﬁcial everyday creativity practices."
+>"The materiality of yarn and AI are vastly different, despite making them work adjacent to each other.
+Adjacency may offer lessons for understanding the possibilities and limitations of AI systems, especially when the outcomes deviate from one's expectations of what the system can or will do. [...]
+Rather than aiming for generalization, adjacency is better understood as a mode of creativity for seeking unfamiliar and unexpected insights into AI systems and to enhance confidence in the maker/crafter in reformatting the AI system in ways that widen and deepen their collaborative capabilities.
+In other words, adjacent practices with AI signifies the potential to transform AI from a mere tool to a hybrid material for artificial everyday creativity practices."
+(Anuradha Reddy, Digital Creativity, 2022 "The Internet of Towels (2022) @reddyArtificialEverydayCreativity2022)
->>—Anuradha Reddy (2022) "The Internet of Towels (2022) @reddyArtificialEverydayCreativity2022
+>"hybridizing or taking apart AI systems through material translations and free associations [...] these artefacts do not carry out the work of reconstructing or stitching back together what has been taken apart or hybridized by artificial everyday creativity" @reddyArtificialEverydayCreativity2022

 #### Craft means taking care and care-taking